Benezivas/algobattle/docs/tutorial/overview.md

 Each of these cycles of one team's generator creating an instance of a specific size and the other team's solver trying to calculate a valid solution is called a _fight_.
 Each fight is run with some set of parameters determined by the battle and uses these to control how the programs are run.

+The result of a fight is summarized by its _score_.
+This is a real number between 0 and 1 (inclusive) that indicates how well the solver did.
+A score of 0 means it did not provide a valid solution, and 1 that it solved it perfectly.
+Fractional scores can happen when for instance the problem is to find the biggest vertex cover and the solver finds one that is 80% of the size of the optimal one.
+In this case, the fight would have a score of 0.8.